deep-spine/DS_microGPT/README.md

     return params
 ```

-You can consider training it further with more diverse datasets!

-I will add an inference module soon.

 ---

-*If you like this repo, do give it a star :)*
+## What’s Next

+We're working on an inference module to streamline deployment and testing.
+Feel free to fork the repo, build on it, or train on your own domain-specific data.

+---

+**If you find this project helpful, consider giving it a ⭐️ — we’d really appreciate it!**